Gloria Duffy: Board service, board leadership, professional committees, advisory boards

-−She has been a trustee of Occidental College in Los Angeles since 2006, and served as vice chair of its executive committee.
-She has chaired the board's academic affairs and executive compensation committees, and co-chaired the board's Student Life and Enrollment Management Committee.
+−She was a trustee of Occidental College in Los Angeles from 2006-2025, and was vice chair of its executive committee.
+She chaired the board's academic affairs and executive compensation committees, and co-chaired the board's Student Life and Enrollment Management Committee.
+She became a Trustee Emerita on June 30, 2025.

-−She served as a trustee and on the executive committee of Dominican University of California, in San Rafael, California.
+−She was a trustee and on the executive committee of Dominican University of California, in San Rafael, California.